h-dew/cosc-304-lab6/README.md

 # INFO
-the files with enroll in their filename are for a previous version of the lab,, keeping them to cross-reffing stuff
+the files with enroll in their filename are for a previous version of the lab,, keeping them to cross-ref stuff

 # TODO